By Dr. Julie Landry

 Undiagnosed adults often experience an internalized sense of failure or poor self-esteem.
 They’re also at increased risk for depression, anxiety, and suicide.
 Misdiagnosed adults may receive treatment for a condition they don’t have or receive mental health support that doesn’t address the totality of their experiences.

-A large majority of clinical psychologists are not specialized in autism and ADHD, in fact, it’s more likely that they may even lack basic understanding of the spectrum of autistic and ADHD experiences beyond limited, stereotypical traits that they may have been briefly covered in their programs.
+A large majority of clinical psychologists are not specialized in autism and ADHD.
+In fact, it’s more likely that they lack a basic understanding of the spectrum of autistic and ADHD experiences beyond limited, stereotypical traits that they may have been briefly covered in their graduate programs.
 For those seeking a formal assessment, a clinical psychologist with specific expertise in adult autism and ADHD is crucial.
-Many mental health practitioners, even psychologists, do not have the in-depth knowledge and experience necessary to provide an accurate evaluation.
-That’s exactly why we are so committed to furthering neurodiversity-affirming care, education, and advocacy so that neurodivergent adults are in the capable hands of clinical psychologists who specialize in autism and ADHD- and even more specifically, ADULT autism and ADHD.
+Many mental health practitioners do not have the in-depth knowledge and experience necessary to provide an accurate evaluation.
+That’s exactly why we're so committed to furthering neurodiversity-affirming care, education, and advocacy so that neurodivergent adults are in the capable hands of clinical psychologists who specialize in autism and ADHD- and even more specifically, ADULT autism and ADHD.

 Psychologists specializing in adult autism and ADHD have a deep understanding of the unique presentation and needs of individuals within the ND community.
 They can identify the nuances associated with these neurotypes that other providers often miss.
 They recognize common co-occurring conditions and understand the difference between autism, ADHD, and AuDHD.